turingschool/curriculum/source/routes/router.markdown

 /articles/:id(.:format)
 ```

-You can think of these patterns as very simple regular expressions.
+You can think of these patterns as very simplistic regular expressions.
 When you see a colon then a string of letters, such as `:id` or `:format`, this is a marker which names the data in that position.

-So looking at the last pattern in that list (`/articles/:id(.:format)`), it would match a request for `/articles/16` and store `16` into the parameter named `:id`.
+Looking at the last pattern in that list (`/articles/:id(.:format)`), it would match a request for `/articles/16` and store `16` into the parameter named `:id`.
 Within our controller we would access this particular parameter with `params[:id]`.

 That last pattern would also match a request for `/articles/16.xml`, storing `16` into the `:id` (_i.e._ `params[:id]`) and `xml` into the parameter `:format` (_i.e._ `params[:format]`).
 In the pattern, the parentheses around `.:format` tell the router that this part is *optional*.